meghav31/space_INVADER/README.md

-# Space-Invader-p5js
+# Space-Invader  Game
-Space Invader Game With p5js

-Press Right/Left Arrow to Move
+- Press Right/Left Arrow to Move
-Press Space to Shoot
+- Press Space to Shoot

 Play it Here =>